 |Not measured or observed||Becomes part of 'chance'||Lurking|

-Can you think of any other possible extraneous variables in the letter-typing study (Sect.
+Can you think of possible extraneous variables in the letter-typing study (Sect.
 6.1)?

-Since aspects of the study design may be under the control of the researchers, study design is very importance for reducing bias and improving internal validity.
+Since many aspects of the study design may be under the control of the researchers, study design is very important for reducing bias and improving internal validity.
 The study design principles are discussed at length soon (Chaps.
 7 and 8).

-Natural (chance) variation refers to variation that cannot otherwise be explained: even repeating a study exactly the same way every time on the same individuals will not always produce the same values of the response variable.
-This is called natural variation, chance variation, or just chance.
+Chance (or natural) variation refers to variation that cannot otherwise be explained: even repeating a study exactly the same way every time on the same individuals will not always produce the same values of the response variable.

-Natural variation makes the influence of the explanatory variable (which we are wanting to study) hard to detect, so minimizing chance variation is important.
+Chance variation makes the influence of the explanatory variable (which we want to study) hard to detect, so minimising chance variation is important (Fig. 6.1).
 Minimising the amount of the chance variation requires using good design principles, and measuring as many other extraneous variables that may explain variation in the response variable as is reasonable.